xjtu-ics/textbook/src/misc/introduction.md

 ## Source and Changelog

-The source for the textbook and a log of all changes is [available on Github](https://github.com/xjtu-ics/textbook).
+The source for the textbook and a log of all changes are [available on Github](https://github.com/xjtu-ics/textbook).

 ## License